pentagramswheel/libra/README.md

 1. `boolean started` - a flag for checking if the draft/game has started.
 2. `G game` - the draft/game to be processed.
-3. `T team1, team2` - the teams of the draft/game.
+3. `T team1, team2, team3` - the teams of the draft/game.
+4. `int turn` - the current turn of the draft/game (if used).
 5. `HashSet<String> endButtonClicked` - the players who have clicked the `End Draft` button consecutively.
 6. `String messageID` - the Discord message ID of the draft/game request.